What Happens in a Proffer Session with the Federal Government?

 However, if in the future, you were to say something different than what you said in the proffer session, then usually that information would then be able to be used against you.
 In other words, if you gave a statement different than what you said in the proffer session, and then on the same subject matter, you changed it and said something different during a trial.

 They could use your statement in the proffer session to impeach you and show that you were lying in the trial on the witness stand.
-So obviously, if you're going to get involved in a proffer session situation, you better tell the truth and give a complete account of what information you know.
+So obviously, if you're going to get involved in a proffer session situation, you must understand the gravity of the situation, tell the truth, and give a complete account of what information you know.

-A lot of times in these proffer sessions that I've become involved with, the government already has the answer to a lot of the questions that they ask, and they're testing the person to see whether or not they're telling them the truth or trying to omit some information during the proffer session.
+A lot of times, in these proffer sessions that I've become involved with, the government already has the answer to many of the questions that they ask, and they're testing the person to see whether or not they're telling the truth or trying to omit some information during the proffer session.

-If they decide that you are not telling them the truth or you're trying to guard certain information, then they will probably become angry, and they will not want to proffer with you any longer.
+If they decide that you are not telling them the truth or that you're trying to guard certain information, they will probably become angry and not want to cooperate with you anymore.

-If you decide to do a proffer session and you try to either lie to the government or try to leave information out and they figure it out, then they're going to become angry, they're not going to want to talk to you any longer.
+If you decide to do a proffer session and you try to lie to the government or leave information out, and they figure it out, they're going to become angry and not want to talk to you any longer.
 They will terminate the meeting and likely use that against you in your pending federal case.

 So, you must sit down with your attorney and review all the details.
 If you have concerns about things the federal government might ask you during the proffer session, that would be the time to tell your attorney.
 Then you and your attorney discuss it and ensure it's the right move to do this proffer session.